Universal solvability of group equations: Applications and open questions

-When, for a given group presentation $\langle x_1,\dots,x_n\mid\varepsilon(w_1),\dots,\varepsilon(w_k)\rangle$, we want to show that all systems of equations of this type, and this is allowing cancellation, are solvable over Connes-embeddable groups, \autoref{thm:main-result} is currently the best known result.
-In the case of a single relation $\varepsilon(w)$ the criterion is also sharp.
-For more than one relation we do not know, but we suspect that there are types of systems of equations that do not meet the conditions of the theorem but are still solvable.
-One simple example where this might be the case are systems of equations of type $\langle a,b,c\mid [a,b], [b,c], [c,a]\rangle$.
-Here, the second homotopy group of the presentation complex is isomorphic to $\Z[\Z^3]$, generated by the Hall-Witt identity.
+When we want to show that a given universal system of group equations is solvable over Connes-embeddable groups, \autoref{thm:main-result} is currently the best known result.
+In the case of a single relation $\varepsilon(w)$ the criterion is also sharp as one can easily see.
+For more than one relation we do not know, but we suspect that there are universal systems of group equations that do not meet the conditions of the theorem but are still solvable.
+One simple example where this might be the case is the universal system of equations with variables $a,b,c$ and content $[a,b], [b,c], [c,a]$.
+Here, the second homotopy group of the presentation complex is isomorphic to $\Z[\Z^3]$, generated by the Hall--Witt identity.
+This identity gives rise to a non-vanishing homology class on every non-trivial covering.